AlibabaCloudDocs/oss/intl.en-US/Console User Guide/Manage buckets/Basic settings/Configure lifecycle rules.md

 5. Click **OK**.

     After a lifecycle rule is saved, you can view the rule in lifecycle rule list.
-You can also click **Edit** or **Delete** in the Actions column corresponding to the lifecycle rule you want to edit or delete the rule.
+You can also click **Edit** or **Delete** in the Actions column corresponding to the lifecycle rule that you want to edit or delete.